nus-cs2103-AY2021S2/tp/docs/team/ivantjh.md

 * **New Feature**: Added the ability to record meetings with friends and to delete them.
   * Justification: This feature provides a way for users to input meeting data into FriendDex so users can view their past meetings if they forget them.
   * Highlights: It was challenging manipulating and validating date/time inputs from users.
+  * Elaboration: Dates are used extensively throughout FriendDex (e.g. birthdays, special dates and calculating goal deadlines).
+I ended up creating a `DateUtil` class to standardise the format for date inputs.
+All commands that take date inputs will use the util class to parse dates.

 * **New Feature**: Added the ability to add profile pictures to friends and to delete them.
   * Justification: This feature provides a way to attach a picture with a friend so users can remember how their friends look.
   * Highlights: This feature required interactions with file system APIs to do validation and copying of image files into the data directory.
+  * Elaboration:

 * **New feature**: Added autocomplete for commands
   * Justification: This feature improves the product because a user does not have to remember the commands available for execution.